rpaquay/mtsuite/README.md

 #mtsuite

-**mtsuite** is a collection of fast and SSD optimized disk utilities for Windows.
+**mtsuite** is a collection of disk utilities for Windows, optimized for high performance on Solid State Drives (SSD).

 Each program in the collection

-* Support long paths, i.e. paths greater than 260 characters.
+* Uses all the available CPU cores to achieve maximum disk throughput, making it typically much faster than other disk utilities, espcecially when run on Solid State Drives (SSD).

-* Use all the available CPU cores to achieve maximum disk throughput, making it typically much faster than other disk utilities, espcecially when run on SSDs (Solid State Drives).
+* Supports long paths, i.e. paths greater than 260 characters.

-* Fully support Symbolic Links.
+* Supports Symbolic Links.

 ## Included utilities